dawiesnyman/SimpleNeuralNetTest/README.md

 # SimpleNeuralNetTest

+So years ago I got interested in programming because I read about neural networks.
+This is my first serious attempt at writing one from scratch...

 ## Next steps
 1. Make it easier to load values with expected output
 2. Ability to load and save network training (weights)